w3c/wai-media-guide/planning.md

 * are needed for most videos to be accessible to people who are "Deaf-blind"
 * meet a wide range of accessibility needs, including for people who have difficulty processing auditory information and people who cannot focus and comprehend auditory or visual information when there is changing visuals
-* are used by people _without_ disabilities and benefit your organization; for example, <abbr title="search engine optimization">SEO</abbr>) and more listed in a separate page under [Benefits to Organizations and Individuals](/index/#benefits-to-organizations-and-individuals)
+* are used by people _without_ disabilities and benefit your organization; for example, <abbr title="search engine optimization">SEO</abbr>) and more listed in a intro page under [Benefits to Organizations and Individuals](/index/#benefits-to-organizations-and-individuals)
 * **are easy and inexpensive to develop** using captions and description that you already have to meet Level AA

 **Captions and transcripts use the same text.
 Once you have one, it's fairly easy to develop the other.**